The range of dimensions of microsets: Compact families of compact sets

 If $\alpha_n=\alpha$ for all $n\geq 1$ then we simply use the notation $\Gamma(\alpha)$ instead of $\Gamma(\{\alpha_n\}_{n\geq 1})$.

-We say that a random set $X$ \emph{stochastically dominates} $Y$ if they can be defined on a common probability space (coupled) such that $Y\subset X$ almost surely.
+We say that a random set $X$ \emph{stochastically dominates} $Y$ if they can be coupled (defined on a common probability space) such that $Y\subset X$ almost surely.
 For two sets $A,B$ we write $A\subset^{\star} B$ if $A\setminus B$ is countable. \end{definition}

 The following theorem is due to Hawkes \cite[Theorem~6]{H} in the context of trees, see also \cite[Theorem~9.5]{MP}.